berill98/mayawilson/README.md

 -	I want to be able to add a new photography package
 -	I want to edit/update a package
 -	I want to delete a package

+User stories not yet implemented:
+-   As a first-time user, I want to find the photographer's whole portfolio on the site.
+-   As a registered user, I would like to be able to leave reviews.

 ## UX